Find Trade Colleges

 • Programmer

-Job Outlook for Computer Numerically Controlled Machine Tool Programmers
+Is There Job Demand for Computer Numerically Controlled Machine Tool Programmers?

-In 2016, there was an estimated number of 25,100 jobs in the United States for Computer Numerically Controlled Machine Tool Programmer.
+In the United States, there were 25,100 jobs for Computer Numerically Controlled Machine Tool Programmer in 2016.
 New jobs are being produced at a rate of 16.3% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Computer Numerically Controlled Machine Tool Programmer by 2026.
-There will be an estimated 3,100 positions for Computer Numerically Controlled Machine Tool Programmer per year.
+The BLS estimates 3,100 yearly job openings in this field.

 undefined